michaeltelford/broken_link_finder/README.md

     $ broken_link_finder crawl http://txti.es

-Adding the `-r` flag would crawl the entire `txti.es` site, not just its index page.
+Adding the `--recursive` flag would crawl the entire `txti.es` site, not just its index page.

 See the [output](#Output) section below for an example of a site with broken links.